Flexible Spending Accounts: Independent Information about FSAs

 About Us and this Website

-We are an independent website dedicated to providing you with accurate and unbiased information and advice about flexible spending accounts of all types, including health spending accounts, dependent care accounts, and travel accounts.
+We are an independent website dedicated to providing you with accurate and unbiased information and advice about flexible spending accounts of all types, including health reimbursement accounts, dependent care FSA accounts, and travel accounts.
 We are not directly affiliated with any provider of flexible spending account management, nor do we accept direct promotion from these agencies, so we can ensure that what we provide is truly unbiased and independent.
 We have no stake in your choice – we do not gain or lose no matter whether you choose any type of FSA.

 More and more, companies are offering flexible spending accounts, often referred to as cafeteria plans, for their employees.
 These FSAs present the possibility of a win-win, since there are tax advantages for both the employer and employee if done correctly.
 That said, it is vital that people who choose any type of flexible spending account completely understand the rules and potential pitfalls before signing up.
 Most FSA companies do a nice job explaining everything, but it can still be a bit confusing and overwhelming, and we felt that a fully independent website in this niche would be helpful.

 So, in summary.
-Flexible Spending Accounts, including both health spending and dependent care accounts are an excellent choice for many people, perhaps including you, but for some there are other choices or they may not be the most advantageous route.
+Flexible Spending Accounts, including both health reimbursement and dependent care FSA accounts are an excellent choice for many people, perhaps including you, but for some there are other choices or they may not be the most advantageous route.
 Sometimes a flexible spending account is a good idea, but only when modified in some way.
 Finally, for some people a certain very particular approach to managing their flexible spending account will maximise their potential financial benefit – for example you absolutely need to know what the eligible expenses and limits are and make sure you will spend out your withholding.
 We will cover all of these topics here and update our site often as things change in the world of FSAs.

 Our site is divided into the following sections (you can navigate in the listing to the left or in the drop-downs above):